Tuesday, March 8, 2016

 As his "crime-fighting aide", Kato handles the Black Beauty (with an arsenal of high-tech weapons) and protects the Green Hornet from any danger with almost superhuman reflexes and mastery of the then little-known martial art "gung fu", now called "kung fu".

-He's the Hornet's soft-spoken "enforcer", and it's apparent that most criminals are even more afraid of him than his boss.
+He's the Hornet's soft-spoken "enforcer", and it's apparent that most criminals are even more afraid of him than of his boss.

 At home, he's Reid's "houseboy", a combination of butler, cook, valet, chauffeur, and handyman.